uodatascience/Intro_to_R/01_Introduction.md

 Wait, its no big deal, we just forgot one simple step.
 In order to use a package, we have to call the library, or tell R that we're going to be using this library (we're basically telling it to keep it in its working memory).
-Importantly, you have to call all of the libraries you will use each time you start a new session in R. You may want to get in the habbit of putting a bunch of library calls at the top of your script.

-We call libraries with the library() function.
-Importantly, we don't put quotes around the name in the library function (side note: you will make the mistake of quoting things in library and not quoting things in install.packages upwards of 100 times).
+We load libraries into our environment with the library() function.
+We don't need to put quotes (ie. make it a string) around the name in the library function (side note: you will make the mistake of quoting things in library and not quoting things in install.packages upwards of 100 times).
+This puts the library in the list of packages to search.
+For example, compare the output of `search()` before and after loading a library:

+    search()

+    ## [1] ".GlobalEnv"        "package:stats"     "package:graphics"
+    ## [4] "package:grDevices" "package:utils"     "package:datasets"
+    ## [7] "package:methods"   "Autoloads"         "package:base"

     library(tidyverse)